Ski Oakenfull

 Dominic "Ski" Oakenfull (best known as Ski Oakenfull) is an English music producer, keyboard player, and educator.
 His nickname "Ski" was given by his bandmates in The K-Creative who named him after the dance music artist Adamski.
-In 2019 Ski interviewed Adamski for a deconstruction video for pointblank Music School.

 Career

 Collaborations

 Ski Oakenfull was a member of The K-Creative, who signed to Gilles Peterson's record label Talkin' Loud in 1991, and their single Feed The Feeling / Three Times A Maybe reached #58 in the UK Singles Charts in 1992.
 After the group disbanded, Oakenfull was a member of Raw Stylus, and then played keyboards with Galliano until 1997, and again on their 2024 album Halfway Somewhere.
 He has also performed with Incognito, Kylie Minogue, The Bays, and Milton Jackson.

 Solo work

 Oakenfull released his debut album Life Changes in 2000.
 Muzik rated it 4/5 and praised its mix of house, disco, soul and jazz-funk music styles.
 All Music rated it 3/5, and described it as "bringing back to life one of club/dance's most trendy circuits dating back to the early '90s."
 The album featured single Where Did The Love Go?, and Fifths, with the latter becoming the most played unplaylisted track on MTV Europe at the time.
 He also produces and releases music under the alias Ayota, a project that explores ambient, downtempo, and Japanese-influenced electronic soundscapes, blended with field recordings and vocals.
 The project's debut album, Helicopter Cuts, was released in 2007 on Third Ear Recordings in Japan where it became the Tower Records ambient album of the year.